-Each year, the widespread concern about the dangers students face at school continues to grow each year.
-School security is on everyone’s mind, and schools are now turning to technology to better secure their buildings and protect the people inside of them.
+The widespread concern about the many dangers students face at school continues to grow each year.
+School security is on everyone’s mind, and schools are now turning to technology to help secure people and property.

-As technology advances, so do solutions to keep students, teachers and administrators safe and secure on campus grounds.
-But with so many companies pushing their products and services, it can be difficult to conclude what they really need.
+As technology advances, so do solutions to keep students, teachers and administrators safe and secure on school grounds.
+But with so many companies pushing their products and services, it can be difficult for schools to conclude what they really need.
 Here are the core technologies we believe schools should have in 2019 for the best possible protection.

-The best technologies for a safe and secure school
+The best technologies for school security and safety

-Access control: Traditional keys and locks for doors and a sign in forms at front entrances are no longer enough to safely secure schools.
+Traditional keys and locks for doors and sign in forms at front entrances are no longer enough for proper school security.
 Instead, schools need access control systems to serve a number of different purposes.
-A comprehensive system should cover access control, visitor management and emergency response in one.
+A comprehensive system should cover access control and emergency response in one.

 For building entrances and classroom doors, schools can use wireless locks for quicker, easier and safer access.
-These locks have card readers to make coming and going keyless and effortless for both students and staff with ID badges.
-With ID badges, schools can quickly identify students and staff, permit or restrict access based on identification and determine who should or shouldn’t be on the premises.
-ID badges can even be set up to make payments for things like books or food.
+These locks have card or fob readers to make coming and going key-less and effortless for both students and staff with ID badges or key fobs.
+This means schools can quickly permit or restrict access based on identification.
+It can also help with time and attendance by identifying which students or staff members are in the building.

 Moving from traditional keys and locks to a wireless system has a number of benefits for schools, but one of the biggest is the ability to control the system from a central location.
 With the push of a button, administrators can lock or unlock every door in the school.
 This can be extremely valuable during the case of an emergency or lock-down.

-Surveillance: A major school safety goal is knowing what’s happening on campus at all times, which can be achieved with surveillance.
-When installing surveillance cameras, schools should make sure their security providers assess the grounds and strategically position cameras to ensure a clear view on every inch of the property.
-It’s important to remember that low-traffic areas as just as important as hallways and classrooms.
-Cameras should cover everything, including stairways, outdoor fields, etc.
+A major school security goal is to have awareness of everything happening on campus at all times.
+The best way to achieve this goal is with surveillance.
+When installing surveillance cameras, schools should make sure their security providers assess the grounds and strategically position cameras for optimal coverage.
+It’s important to remember that low-traffic areas are just as important as high traffic ones.
+Cameras should cover back hallways, stairways, and more.

-The best surveillance uses high-tech, IP-based cameras with wide area coverage, high-quality footage and extreme weather resistance.
+Effective surveillance cameras are high-tech and IP-based with wide area coverage, high-quality footage, and weather resistance.
 Many cameras being manufactured today can even incorporate perimeter and loitering analytics.
-This type of technology enables automatic detection of unwanted activity, which is useful in monitoring low-traffic areas that a security guard might not check up on as often.
+This type of technology enables automatic detection of triggered activity, which is useful in monitoring low-traffic areas that a security guard might not check up on as often.

-Remote video monitoring: To take surveillance to the next level, schools can implement central station monitoring.
-With this service, remote agents watch live camera feeds and remain on the lookout for suspicious activity.
-When they suspect something, they take appropriate action, which could be anything from deterring an onsite criminal through a voice-down speaker system to notifying the police of a live crime in progress.
+To take surveillance to the next level, schools can implement remote video monitoring.
+With this service, remote agents watch live camera feeds to remain on the lookout for suspicious activity.
+When they suspect something, they take appropriate action.
+They might choose to deter an onsite criminal through a voice-down speaker system.
+Or they might choose to notify the police of a live crime in progress.

-Remote video monitoring acts as backup to existing security staff to ensure every inch of a school is being monitored at all times.
-The service can do a lot, like complete remote site patrols of set areas during scheduled times, integrate with camera analytics to alert remote agents when unusual activity is detected and even save schools money on guard costs.
-Learn more about remote video monitoring here.
+Remote video monitoring can act as a backup to existing security staff by covering more ground.
+The service can do a lot: it can complete remote site patrols of set areas during scheduled times, integrate with camera analytics to alert remote agents when unusual activity is detected, and even save schools money on guard costs.
+Learn more about it here.

 For this type of technology, we recommend Ruvna.
-Ruvna is a mass communication platform that can be accessed on any Internet-connected device, such as a cell phone, computer or tablet.
+Ruvna is a mass communication platform that can be accessed on any Internet-connected device, such as a cell phone, computer, or tablet.
 With it, teachers can account for safe, injured and missing students while administrators follow along live.
-This technology replaces outdated walkie-talkies and clipboards with a safer, easier option, and it significantly speeds up drills.
+Ruvna replaces outdated walkie-talkies and clipboard rosters with a safer, easier option that can cut drill times in half or more.

 Learn more about school security in New York and New Jersey